MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * the Simulator and its associated Mocks,
 * a C Board Support Package (BSP) with C drivers and an optional RTOS.

-The Platform sources consists in the following projects:
+The Platform sources contains the following projects:

 * ``<platform>-configuration``: The Platform Configuration project.
 * ``<platform>-bsp``: The C code for the board-specific files